Montessori Core Program

 - Primary: encoding/decoding, function of words, handwriting.

-Math — concrete to abstract numeracy
+Math — Concrete to abstract numeracy

 Number rods, spindle boxes, bead chains, golden beads and stamp game make numeration, quantity, and operations tangible, leading to place value and problem‑solving.